|Real name||Leela Misra|

 - Leela Mishra played the character of the mother for the first time in Honhar (1936), where she was cast as the heroine but refused to hug and embrace his co-actor.

-- Kisi Se Na Kehna (1942), was a big success for which, she got popularized for playing the motherly roles in the industry.
+- Kisi Se Na Kehna (1942), was a big hit and she became a known face for portraying motherly roles in the industry.
 After this, she never looked backward.

 - Her performance in Satyajit Ray’s Shatranj Ke Khilari (1977) was one her finest and, is widely acclaimed by the audience.
 She did not even charge any payments for this film.

-- Leela Mishra didn’t like to watch movies in the theatre in an interview, she told-
+- Leela Mishra didn’t like to watch movies in theatres.
+In an interview, while talking about this, she said,-